ECEN743-TAMU/ECEN743-SP24-HW01/README.md

     ```
     "File -> Save and Export Notebook As... -> HTML"
     ```
-    If you are using Google Colab, you might need to do some extra steps to product an `HTML` report.
+    If you are using Google Colab, you might need to do some extra steps to produce an `HTML` report.
 Please Google for "how to convert ipynb notebook to HTML in Google Colab?".
 4. This homework is self-containted in one Jupyter notebook.
 In your `zip`, we expect only your `HTML` report and **one** Jupyter notebook.

 ## Installation Intructions